 Here are just a few of the many reasons the omega-3s are considered so important to human health:

-Cardiovascular support: In healthy people, the omega-3s work to protect heart and blood vessel health in numerous ways, including helping to maintain cholesterol, triglycerides and blood pressure within the normal range.
+- Cardiovascular support: In healthy people, the omega-3s work to protect heart and maintain blood vessel health in numerous ways, including helping to support healthy blood pressure and maintain cholesterol and triglycerides within the normal range.
 They also have supportive effects on healthy blood coagulation, the normal rhythm of the heart, the integrity of the capillaries, and help healthy people regulate their blood sugar.

-Brain and eye function: Omega-3s are required for the normal functioning of the brain and eyes, and help to support healthy vision, moods and cognitive functioning (mental processing).
-Omega-3s are considered especially important for eye health as we get older, and for brain development and cognitive function in babies and children.
+- Brain and eye function: Omega-3s are required for the normal functioning of the brain and eyes, and help to support healthy vision, moods and cognitive functioning (mental processing).
+They’re considered especially important for eye health as we get older, and for brain development and cognitive function in babies and children

 Why take a fish oil supplement?

-But in reality, only around two in five Australians do eat fish that frequently, leaving the other 60 per cent of us likely to be consuming suboptimal levels of omega-3 from our diets.
+But in reality, only around two in five Australians do eat fish that frequently, leaving the other 60% of us likely to be consuming suboptimal levels of omega-3 from our diets.

 So it’s little wonder that omega-3s are one of the most popular nutritional supplements in Australia, taken by around a third of those over the age of 45, predominantly as fish oil.